mcpcpc/mcpcpc.github.io/_posts/2020-12-07-vim-minimum-vimrc.md

 Overview
 --------

-As a person that uses `vim` and `vi` on a daily basis, I find a custom .vimrc absolutely essential to my workflow (kudos to those that survive without it).
-I do feel, however, that most ~/.vimrc files are bloated and overly complex, defeating the purpose of using a minimalistic text editor like `vim` in the first place.
 It has taken me almost a year, but I think I have refined my configuration file to the "absolute minimum" number of custom settings that I can comfortably live with:

 {% gist c6a62e3313df2618e1be62884ce9e677 .vimrc %}